ZeuxZex/ZeuxZex/README.md

 - 👋 Hi, I’m @ZeuxZex0
-- 🤢 If you have this scripts, I hate you and i will fu3k your relatives!
+- 🤢 If you have this scripts but they are not bought from me i hope you don't know how to use it!
 - ✨ My discord - discord.gg/soon
 - 🛒 You can buy scripts from the discord above